chrispahm/embedmd/README.md

 * `-d`: Executing `embedmd -d docs.md` will display the difference between the contents of `docs.md` and the output of `embedmd docs.md`.

+* `-p`: Executing `embedmd -p docs.md` will use the regexp.Compile function instead of regexp.CompilePosix.
+This way the regular expressions will not be restricted to POSIX ERE (egrep) syntax.

 ### Disclaimer